NokeCodes/nokecodes.github.io/about.markdown

 permalink: /about/
 ---

-This is a new About page
+This is a new About Noke Codes page